concur/concur-platform-sdk-dotnet/README.md

 #### Method Name Pattern

-All methods in ConcurPlatform libary follow a naming convention pattern and they all have detailed intellisense documentation.
+All methods in ConcurPlatform libary follow a naming pattern and they all have detailed intellisense documentation.
 Once you see a couple of samples, you should be able to intuitively discover the method or parameter you need to use just by letting auto complete-word and intellisense drive you.

 All methods in our library follow this naming formation pattern: **CRUD operation name** + **resource name** + **optional parameter name differentiator** + **optional async keyword**.
 For example:
 * Get ExpenseEntries Async